 After conceding 14 goals in six pre-season games, Ancelotti and his coaching staff saw many worrying signs and would be busy attempting to rectify them on the training pitch.
 Rafinha has been particularly awful at right-back but singling him out might be unfair with Bayern’s collective defensive organisation largely anonymous.

 Manuel Neuer’s importance cannot be understated with Jérôme Boateng’s speed a vital component in Bayern’s defence.
 Mats Hummels and Javi Martínez are both exceptional anticipators, but their lack of pace will continue to be exploited without sufficient cover from Bayern’s full-backs and defensive midfielders.

 Joshua Kimmich will replace Rafinha and provide more stability and dynamism, but part of Bayern’s problems as previously mentioned is preventing counter-attacks.
 This could be where the retirements of veterans Xabi Alonso and Philipp Lahm are significant, their ability to read situations and organise those around them unable to be replaced.

 Borussia Dortmund have the perfect opportunity to exploit Bayern’s recent defensive deficiencies and punish their rivals in front of a fanatical home crowd.
 Bayern showed a inability to stop Liverpool’s swift attackers and should find Dortmund’s forwards similarly difficult to nullify.

 Pierre-Emerick Aubameyang and Ousmane Dembélé are Dortmund’s two main threats while Mario Götze will play some part and could be a difference maker.
-I am willing to ignore Dortmund’s last two pre-season friendlies which they dominated but lost 1-0.
-I think they can get the job done at home at and Aubameyang is an obvious choice to score.
+I think they can get the job done at home.